Bango1999/cpphp/README.md

 This is nonfunctional at the moment*

 It has worked precariously on Nitrous.io, in this PHP format.
-I also have another <a href="HTTPS://github.com/Bango1999/Joel_Module">nonworking Node.js implementation</a> in another repository.
+I also have another nonworking Node.js implementation in <a href="HTTPS://github.com/Bango1999/Joel_Module">another repository</a>.

 Utilizes bash and g++ to perform php CLI executions, namely compilation and execution of C++ files, which the user inputs the raw code for via a glorified textarea in their browser window.